Welcome to the Governors' section.

 If you have any questions relating to individual Governors, length of service, make up of committees, attendance at meetings and business and material interests, please read through the trust report below or contact our Clerk.

-You can contact any of our Governors through our Clerk, Mrs Nixon.
+You can contact any of our Governors through our Clerk, Mrs Davies.
 You can e-mail her at: